 In addition to his work at IIX, Robert is a member of Singapore’s ‘President’s Challenge Social Enterprise Awards’ Committee.
 He also acts as Senior Advisor to Asian Tiger Capital, an innovative financial services firm in Bangladesh offering research, advisory and asset management services.
 Robert is co-author of the chapter on “Social and Environmental Exchanges” in New Frontiers of Philanthropy, recently published by Oxford University Press.
 Robert is a prolific speaker on impact investing in Asia and lectures on the topic across the globe.
 Robert has also acted as a judge for various social enterprise business plan competitions, including the Global Social Venture Competition in Berkeley, California.

 Robert holds a B.A. magna cum laude from Princeton University, and a J.D. summa cum laude from the University of Pennsylvania, School of Law.
 Robert has lectured on M&A as an Adjunct Professor in the MBA program of Singapore Management University.

-Pranay is the Manager of the Corporate Finance team at IIX.
+Pranay is the Associate Director of Impact Partners and the Corporate Finance team at IIX.